pvcraven/advancedgamedesign/source/assignments/2d_assignment_2/index.rst

 2D Assignment 2
 ===============

 In this assignment, we'll get continue work on our 2D level.
+This assignment will concentrate on:

+* 2D Tile maps
+* Adding sound effects

 Requirements
 ------------